bootdotdev/blog/content/clean-code/what-are-uuids-and-should-you-use-them.md

 ---
-title: "What are UUIDs, and should you use them?"
+title: "What are UUIDs, and are they better than regular IDs?"
 author: Lane Wagner
 date: "2021-07-23"
 categories:
   - "clean-code"
 images:
-  - /img/800/unique.webp
+  - /img/800/unique_red_dragon.png.webp
+lastmod: "2023-01-25"
 ---

+In the context of back-end web development, an ID is just a unique identifier for a record of data.
+For example, each user on a website will its own ID.
+If the site is a social media platform, then each post will *also* have a unique ID.

-A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially concerning database keys.
-By using UUIDs, you ensure that your ID is not just unique in the context of a single database table or web application, but is truly unique in the universe.
+UUIDs are just a specific *kind* of ID.
+A universally unique identifier (UUID) is a 128-bit format for creating IDs in code that has become popular in recent years, especially when it comes to database keys.
+By using UUIDs, you ensure that your ID is not just unique in the context of a single database table, but is unique in the *universe*.
 No other ID in existence should be the same as yours.

-It is important to note that while the probability that a UUID will collide with another is not _zero_, it's _practically_ zero.
-The chances of collision are so astronomically low, worrying about it would be ridiculous.
-The total number of possible UUIDs is `2^128` or `340282366920938463463374607431768211456`.
+## tl;dr

+In short, if you don't have *extremely* strict memory and performance requirements, I'd recommend using UUIDs instead of integer IDs.
+It reduces the chances of future ID conflicts and makes building a distributed architecture *much* easier.
+On [Boot.dev](https://boot.dev), my platform for developers who want to [learn back-end engineering](/backend/become-backend-developer/), I use UUIDs as the primary key for all database records.

 ## Why use a UUID?